Your Guide to Zinc Oxide and Titanium Dioxide Sunscreen

 Sun Damage and Wrinkles

-Sunforgettable Total Protection Face Shield is your go-to for full protection.
-Its blend of zinc oxide and other specialty ingredients provides protection against UV rays, pollution, blue (HEV) light, and helps minimize damage caused by infrared radiation.
+If so, zinc oxide is your go-to sunscreen ingredient.
+It provides protection against the broadest range of ultraviolet rays, including short and long UVA rays and all UVB rays.
+Our Sunforgettable Total Protection Face Shield is a must for complete protection.
+Its blend of zinc oxide and other specialty ingredients provides a barrier against UV rays, pollution, blue (HEV) light, and helps minimize damage caused by infrared radiation.

 If your skin is prone to unwanted acne and blemishes, titanium dioxide is a great sunscreen solution for acne prone skin.
 Because it is scaled down into much smaller nanoparticles than zinc oxide, it’s lighter weight and doesn’t clog pores.